-- requirements or preferences for domestic products or solutions, which could reduce demand for our products; - differing existing or future regulatory and certification requirements, including additional or new U.K. specific regulatory requirements for commercialization of our products in the U.K. following the end of Brexit transition period on December 31, 2020; - management communication and integration problems resulting from cultural and geographic dispersion; - greater difficulty in collecting accounts receivable and longer collection periods; - difficulties in enforcing contracts; - difficulties and costs of staffing and managing non-U.S. operations; - difficulty hiring and retaining appropriate personnel due to intense competition for such resources and resulting wage inflation in the cities where our operations are located; - different labor regulations, especially in the European Union, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations; - the uncertainty of protection for intellectual property rights in some countries and resulting exposure to misappropriation of intellectual property or information that is proprietary to us, our customers and other third parties; - tariffs and trade barriers, export regulations and other regulatory and contractual limitations on our ability to sell our products; - changes in social, political, and economic conditions or in laws, regulations and policies governing foreign trade, manufacturing, development and investment both domestically as well as in other countries and jurisdictions into which we manufacture or sell our products;
+- requirements or preferences for domestic products or solutions, which could reduce demand for our products; - differing existing or future regulatory and certification requirements; - management communication and integration problems resulting from cultural and geographic dispersion;

-- exposure to liabilities under both U.S. and foreign laws, including export and antitrust regulations, anticorruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act of 1977, as amended, and similar applicable laws and regulations in other jurisdictions, and any trade regulations ensuring fair trade practices; - uneven electricity supply that can negatively impact manufacturing; - heightened risk of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, or irregularities in, financial statements: - fluctuations in currency exchange rates and regulatory compliance; - delays, inefficiencies, and other challenges inherent to efficiently managing an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits, and compliance programs; - potentially adverse tax consequences, including multiple and possibly overlapping tax structures; and - interruptions to our manufacturing or business operations resulting from trade restrictions, political and economic instability, political unrest, war, terrorism, natural disasters including earthquakes, typhoons, floods, and fires, or outbreaks of health epidemics such as the coronavirus and African swine flu outbreaks.
+- greater difficulty in collecting accounts receivable and longer collection periods; - difficulties in enforcing contracts; - difficulties and costs of staffing and managing non-U.S. operations; - difficulty hiring and retaining appropriate personnel due to intense competition for such resources and resulting wage inflation in the cities where our operations are located; - different labor regulations, especially in the European Union, where labor laws are generally more advantageous to employees as compared to the United States, including deemed hourly wage and overtime regulations in these locations: - the uncertainty of protection for intellectual property rights in some countries and resulting exposure to misappropriation of intellectual property or information that is proprietary to us, our customers and other third parties; - tariffs and trade barriers, export regulations and other regulatory and contractual limitations on our ability to sell our products; - changes in social, political, and economic conditions or in laws, regulations and policies governing foreign trade, manufacturing, development and investment both domestically as well as in other countries and jurisdictions into which we manufacture or sell our products; - exposure to liabilities under both U.S. and foreign laws, including export and antitrust regulations, anticorruption and anti-money laundering laws, including the U.S. Foreign Corrupt Practices Act of 1977, as amended, and similar applicable laws and regulations in other jurisdictions, and any trade regulations ensuring fair trade practices; - uneven electricity supply that can negatively impact manufacturing; - heightened risk of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, or irregularities in, financial statements; - fluctuations in currency exchange rates and regulatory compliance; - delays, inefficiencies, and other challenges inherent to efficiently managing an increased number of employees over large geographic distances, including the need to implement appropriate systems, policies, benefits, and compliance programs; - potentially adverse tax consequences, including multiple and possibly overlapping tax structures; and - interruptions to our manufacturing or business operations resulting from trade restrictions, political and economic instability, political unrest, war, terrorism, natural disasters including earthquakes, typhoons, floods, and fires, or outbreaks of health epidemics such as the coronavirus and African swine flu outbreaks.